Exploring the Interior Structure and Mode of Tidal Heating in Enceladus: Probability Density Function (PDF) of interior model parameters and correlation

-The sensitivity of the adopted set of measurements used in Figure~\ref{fig:mdlprmtesmassheatlibgeneral} to parameters such as the density and rigidity of the layers is small.
-Multiple peaks are apparent in the PDFs of the viscosities of the core and the shell, which are associated with the multiple regions highlighted in Figure~\ref{figure:heatviscs} that are consistent with the estimated heat loss.
+Figure~\ref{fig:mdlprmtesmassheatlibgeneral} shows corner plots of the interior parameters associated with the case considered in Figure~\ref{figure:heatviscs}.
+Here, the sensitivity of the adopted set of measurements used in Figure~\ref{fig:mdlprmtesmassheatlibgeneral} to parameters such as the density and rigidity of the layers is small.
+In addition, in this case we have assumed a very broad range of viscosities of the ice shell and core.
+As a result, multiple peaks are apparent in the PDFs of the viscosities of the core and the shell, which are associated with the multiple regions highlighted in Figure~\ref{figure:heatviscs}, consistent with the estimated heat loss.
 These distinct peaks are indicative of tidal dissipation dominated by viscous deformation versus anelastic deformation.
 In other words, these peaks correspond to viscosities that are lower than or higher than the viscosity associated with the maximum heat production rate.

+Assuming the same set of measurements, but limiting the viscosity ranges of the shell and core to $10^{11}<\eta_{shell}<10^{15}$~ Pa.s and $10^{11}<\eta_{core}<10^{20}$~Pa.s, and separating the two sets of models based on the two dissipation scenarios, we obtain the interior parameters shown in Figures~\ref{fig:prmtrsmassheatlibshelldiss} and~\ref{fig:prmtrsmassheatlibCorediss}.
+We compare the amplitude and phase lags of $h_2$ and $l_2$ in Figure \ref{fig:h2shellvscorediss} for the two tidal dissipation scenarios.
+The 2-$\sigma$ standard deviations are indicated in this figure.

-When considering the constraints on the geodetic observables of \citet{park_etal24} and separating the interior parameters for the two tidal dissipation scenarios, we obtain constraints on the interior parameters and correlations between them, as shown in Figures~\ref{fig:mdlprmtrsinversionboth90shell} and \ref{fig:mdlprmtrsinversionboth90core}.
+When using the inferred geodetic quantities by \citet{park_etal24} and separating the interior parameters for the two tidal dissipation scenarios, we obtain constraints on the interior parameters and the correlations between them, as shown in Figures~\ref{fig:mdlprmtrsinversionboth90shell} and \ref{fig:mdlprmtrsinversionboth90core}.

 {\arabic{figure}}